 Personalized studies.
 Half of the critical Hmong studies certificate requirements are made up of course electives, allowing you to customize your studies and explore classes that best align with your interests or career goals.

-- Hmong American Experiences in the U.S.
+- Hmong American experiences in the U.S.

-- Intersectionality: Critical Approaches to Identity and Injustice
+- Critical approaches to identity and injustice

-- Beginning Hmong I and II
+- Hmong traditions and customs

 Learn more about the critical Hmong studies certificate in the UWEC course catalog.